akhiilgupta/ordering-core/README.md

 User following curls to test the endpoints:

-1. To update the status of the delivery: <br />
+1. To update the status of the order: <br />
 curl --location --request DELETE 'http://localhost:8080/v1/orders/11312964'

-2. To check the status of the delivery: <br />
+2. To check the status of the order: <br />
 curl --location --request GET 'http://localhost:8080/v1/orders/11312964'

 3. To create the delivery for a given order id: <br />